Regents Policy 5402: Policy Generally Prohibiting Contracting for Services

 • EQUAL PAY FOR EQUAL WORK The labor conditions of contract workers shall be protected by ensuring they receive wages and benefits equivalent to what the University provides to its employees, and providing those who have performed services to the University on a long-term and continuous basis the opportunity to become University employees.

-• UC MUST BE A MODEL EMPLOYER Requirements governing state agencies and departments under California Government Code Section 19130 shall serve as minimum standards and, wnenever reasonable, shall be exceeded.
+• UC MUST BE A MODEL EMPLOYER Requirements governing state agencies and departments under California Government Code Section 19130 shall serve as minimum standards and, whenever reasonable, shall be exceeded.

 Since its founding, the University's public mission has always been to unlock the doors of economic opportunity, uplift the human condition, and serve as an antidote to poverty.
 This begins from within.